-In this article, we’ll explore what a let is in pickleball, how it has evolved, and what impact the recent rule changes have had.
+In this article, we’ll explore what a let is in pickleball, how it has evolved, and what impact removing lets have had for the sport.

 What is a Let in Pickleball?

 A let in pickleball refers to a stoppage in play, which requires the rally to be replayed.
 It is a hindrance that prevents fair play.
 The decision to call a let can be made by the referee or any player on the court.
 A let can occur due to a variety of reasons.
 Such as a ball hitting the net during the serve or a player obstructing the opponent’s shot.